The Real Cost of Manual Procurement (And How AI Fixes It)

-A mid-market procurement team processing 150 purchase orders per day spends roughly 6 hours of collective human time on data entry.
-Copying line items into the ERP.
-Matching supplier quotes.
-Chasing approvals through email chains.
-Reconciling PO numbers against receiving documents that arrive as PDFs, spreadsheets, and occasionally handwritten faxes.
+A mid-market team processing 150 purchase orders a day spends roughly 6 hours of collective human time copying line items into the ERP, matching supplier quotes, chasing approvals through email chains, and reconciling PO numbers against receiving documents that show up as PDFs, spreadsheets, and occasionally handwritten faxes.

-Walk through a typical PO lifecycle at a $100M company:
+Let me walk through what a typical PO lifecycle looks like at a $100M company:

 - Department head submits a requisition